Funding

 The Scottish Government have created Student Information Scotland.
 Here you will find useful further and higher education funding information.
 It also features a Funding Checker which allows you to work out what funding you may be eligible to receive.

-Student Support staff Michele and Caroline are here to help you with any funding queries you may have whether you are thinking of studying with us or are a current student.
-You can contact them on guidance.shetland@uhi.ac.uk
+Student Support staff Michele is here to help you with any funding queries you may have whether you are thinking of studying with us or are a current student.
+You can contact her on support.shetland@uhi.ac.uk

 Full-Time Study FE Level